cometsolar/zephyr-sdk-ada/README.md

 will build *myname/zephyr-sdk-ada-base*

-be carefill to keep slash at the end of REGISTRY_BASE
+be careful to keep slash at the end of REGISTRY_BASE

 ### Build commands

-Build base containers by invoke:
+Build base containers by invoking:

     make base
     make build-base

-Build container with target architecture.
+Build a container with the target architecture.
 For example:

     make arm